1904 British Lions tour to Australia and New Zealand

 The 1904 British Isles tour to New Zealand and Australia was the sixth tour by a British Isles rugby union team and the third to New Zealand or Australia.
 It is retrospectively classed as one of the British Lions tours, as the Lions naming convention was not adopted until 1950.

 Led by Scotland captain David Bedell-Sivright and managed by Arthur O'Brien the tour included 19 matches, 14 in Australia and 5 in New Zealand.
 Four of the fixtures were test matches – three against Australia and one against the New Zealand All Blacks.
-The Lions won all three Australian tests but lost the All Blacks' game.
+The Lions won all three Australian tests but lost the All Blacks game.

 This was the first time that a British team played both Australia and New Zealand in the same tour.
 It was also the last series until 1989 in which Australian matches were the major component; in between the only Australian fixtures were those appended onto a longer New Zealand tour.
 The team's captain, Bedell-Sivright, a veteran of the 1903 tour of South Africa, was requested to lead the team by England's Rugby Football Union.
 Bedell-Sivright broke his leg in the opening match of the New Zealand leg of the tour and Teddy Morgan took over the captaincy.

-The uniforms wore by the Lions remained the same than previous tours, blue used in thick hoops and the red and white in thin bands.
+The uniforms worn by the Lions remained the same as previous tours, blue used in thick hoops and the red and white in thin bands.